And42/KeyboardRemapper/README.md

 Not so many actually but just to mention:
 * Two available themes: Light and Dark; you can choose the needed one from the dropdown list in the right botton corner
 * Export and import mappings to/from a json file (you can change it in any text editor of your choice)

+# Restrictions?

+Hmm, yeah, have a bit.
+It is running only with .Net Framework 4.7.2+.
+You can install it on the Windows 7 and above as a consequence of that.
+Windows XP is a bit old (you can argue that it is still the best one and is used by a lot of people but just want to have all the new features that exist in .Net Framework above 4.0) and Windows Vista was born to die :( So, I decided to support only Windows 7+.